 A horned soldier tried to jab him with a spear, only to have him step lightly on the shaft and direct his other leg into the face of the would-be attacker.
 A resounding crack was heard.

-He suddenly landed in an empty circular space, surrounded by human warriors from every direction.
+Ethan suddenly landed in an empty circular space, surrounded by human warriors in every direction.

-Apparently the AI had judged him exhausted – which he truly was – and had decided that this was a safe spot to let him recuperate.
-He could see in his HUD – an overlay that came up in his vision whenever important things were happening – that it had analyzed the situation and judged their reaction as well.
+Apparently, the AI had judged him exhausted—which he truly was—and had decided that this was a safe spot to let him recuperate.
+He could see in his HUD that it had analyzed the situation, and, hopefully correctly, judged their reaction as well.

-“No, I'm just lost.
+“No, I’m just lost.
 I swear it.”
-He was really much too out of breath for this conversation.
+Ethan was really much too out of breath for this conversation.

-“We have all seen you materialise out of thin air!
+“We all saw you materialise out of thin air!
 You’re no traveller!
-You’re a [Mage] of sorts!”
-The man accused.
+You’re a [Mage] of some kind!” the man accused.

 “A what?
-No, I’m no mage!”
+No, I’m not a mage, I swear!”
 Ethan lifted his palms in supplication.